Phil Ruffin: Trump Campaign

 In 2015, Trump also mentioned Ruffin as a person that he would send as an envoy to China if elected president.
 Ruffin said later that the remark was a joke.
-Ruffin loaned Trump his personal 737 BBJ jet to fly to Mexico City to meet with Mexican President Enrique Peña Nieto on August 31, 2016.
+Trump traveled to Mexico City on August 31, 2016 aboard a Boeing 737 (registration N43PR) operated by a company owned by Phil Ruffin.

 Ruffin gave $1 million in 2015 to the Make America Great Again PAC, a super PAC supporting the Trump's campaign for the presidency.
 Ruffin's contribution made up more than half of all of the contributions received by the super PAC ($1.74 million).
 The super PAC shut down and refunded Ruffin's money after the Washington Post reported on its close association with Trump's campaign.
 At an event in January 2016, Trump praised Ruffin for making a $1 million donation to veterans' groups.

 In April 2017, Ruffin said that he talks with Trump every fortnight or so.
 "If something comes up, I’ll call him," Ruffin stated.
 "They’ll always put me through.
 But I don't call unless it's something important."
 In May 2017, he lamented that the news media had "a vendetta" against Trump.
 "I don't know how he can stand it," Ruffin said.
 "Every day it's something new.
 If he says good morning, they find something wrong with that."
 He added that Trump was "not used to that level of criticism.
 He gave up a lot – the most luxurious life you can imagine, and he did it to try to help the country."
 Ruffin told Sheldon Adelsons Las Vegas Review-Journal in February 2018 that he was "thrilled to death" with Trump's tax cuts.

 Together with his spouse, Ruffin contributed a total of $1.5 million to Trump's 2020 presidential campaign.
 In 2023, Ruffin contributed $2 million to Trump's Make America Great Again (MAGA Inc.) super PAC.